 Paul Nikolich, Chair, IEEE 802 Executive Committee

+VIA ECFS

 Subj: New IEEE Project P802.16.3 on Mobile Broadband Network Performance Measurements

 The IEEE 802.16 Working Group (WG) on Broadband Wireless Access has taken note of the Commission’s 4 September 2012 announcement of a “new program to measure mobile broadband service performance in the United States” and an open meeting of 21 September 2012 to introduce the program.
 The IEEE 802.16 WG hereby provides its views regarding that announcement and on related standardization activities within the WG.
 We have noted that the program will “develop information on mobile broadband service performance in the United States” utilizing a “collaborative model”; that it anticipates supporting a methodology that “allows comparisons and analyses that are valuable to consumers and spur competition among service providers”; and that the FCC “looks forward to the participation of other critical stakeholders.”
 We have also noted that, in the 21 September meeting, the FCC staff will discuss “the technical methods for performance testing of mobile broadband Internet service, methodological approaches to remotely acquiring and analyzing such data, and other methodological considerations for the testing of mobile broadband performance.”